 Welcome to our Distance Learning Lab!
 With help from our wonderful partners, we have compiled educational resources which allow you to dive deeper into the world of coastal sciences and solutions.
 Due to the Coronavirus, many of us are staying home to prevent the virus from spreading.
-If you’re looking for ways to continue learning during this time of uncertainty, start by clicking the links below.
+If you’re looking for ways to continue learning, start by clicking the links below.
 Scroll down to find resources on Touch Tank Tuesdays, Clean Water, Coastal Investigations & Exploration, Oysters, Estuaries & Living Shorelines, and Marine Debris.

-Our Partners and Contributors: Hammocks Beach State Park, Jennette’s Pier, Lady Swan Tours, NC Coastal Reserve, Albemarle Pamlico National Estuaries Partnership, North Carolina Sea Grant, Duke University Marine Lab, UNCW Marine Quest, NOAA Marine Debris Program, Clean Water Education Partnership and University of Nebraska-Lincoln
+Our Partners and Contributors: Hammocks Beach State Park, Jennette’s Pier, Lady Swan Tours, North Carolina Coastal Reserve, Albemarle Pamlico National Estuaries Partnership, North Carolina Sea Grant, Duke University Marine Lab, UNCW Marine Quest, NOAA Marine Debris Program, Clean Water Education Partnership and University of Nebraska-Lincoln

 Follow along with a suggested learning guide.
-These worksheets highlight grade appropriate videos and offer review questions.
+These worksheets highlight grade appropriate videos and review questions.

 Keep up and stay connected!